FireHead90544/auternos/README.md

 # Auternos
 Automate starting of Aternos Minecraft servers with a Discord bot.

-***Warning:*** **This is dumb as shit.
+***Warning:*** **This is really dumb.
 You put your Aternos login info into a plaintext python script.
 I will look into making it more intiutive, but for now it's kinda a poop thing I use for my friends and I.**

 #### Video Demonstration:
 ![Demonstration](https://i.imgur.com/uloHx0k.gif)